late to the party album rollout

 • Creation of higher quality live acoustic performance series

-• Creation of acoustic version of forthcoming single and acoustic deluxe album
+• Creation of acoustic version of forthcoming singles and acoustic deluxe album

 PHASE 2: LATE TO THE PARTY